secure-systems-lab/dsse/specification.md

 *   SHOULD be easy to parse using common libraries (e.g. JSON)
 *   SHOULD support a hint indicating what signing key was used

-Addtionally, a multi-message file format:
+Additionally, a multi-message file format:

 *   MUST support multiple signed messages in a single file, possibly as a separate file format